 When the boat’s a rockin’, don’t come knockin’!

-Out-and-proud travel writer Dan Taylor can’t steer a boat to save his life, but that doesn’t stop him from accepting an assignment to write up a narrowboat holiday.
-Instead of a change of pace from city life, though, the canal seems dull as ditchwater.
-Until he crashes into the boat of a half-naked, tattooed, pierced man whose rugged, penniless appearance is at odds with a posh accent.
+Out-and-proud travel writer Dan Taylor is a city boy who can’t steer a boat to save his life, but that doesn’t stop him from heading into the English countryside to write up a narrowboat holiday.
+Compared to London, the canal seems dull as ditchwater.
+Until he crashes into the boat of a half-naked, tattooed man whose bad-boy, penniless appearance doesn’t fit with his posh accent.
+Dan is intrigued, and he always gets his man.

-After all, in less than a week, Dan’s going back to his London diet of casual hook-ups and friends with benefits.
+After all, in less than a week, Dan will have left the canal and be back to his diet of casual hook-ups and friends with benefits.

-Determined not to fall in love, both men dive into one week of indulgence…only to find themselves drawn deep into an undertow of escalating intimacy and emotional intensity.
-Troubled waters neither of them expected…or wanted.
+Determined not to fall in love, both men dive into one week of indulgence…only to find themselves swept away by a current of escalating intimacy and emotional intensity.
+Troubled waters they didn’t anticipate… and haven’t a clue how to navigate.

 Contains one lovable tart, one posh boy gone feral, rough sex, alfresco sex, vile strawberry flavoured condoms, intimate body piercings, red thermal long-johns, erotic woodchopping, an errant cat, a few colourful characters you wouldn’t touch with a bargepole, and plenty of messing about on the river.